pharaox/carnalitas_x/README.md

 The following bugs present in Carnalitas have been fixed in this mod:

+* Slaves can no longer leave their owner's court to become wanderers.
+If a slave leaves their owners court for whatever reason, they are returned automatically.
 * If a slave owner dies and their heir doesn't inherit their court (e.g. because they have their own court), slaves don't just wander off similarly to other courtiers, but are instead added to the court of their new owner.
 * If a slave owner stops being a ruler, their slaves are seized by the new title holder of their last title.
 Non-rulers owning slaves is problematic because they are not under AI control and their slaves can never be freed, ransomed, or traded.
 * Enslaved concubines are properly "divorced".

 ## Vanilla Changes

+* The *Invite to Court* and *Dismiss* vanilla interactions, as well as the *Banish* option of the *Negotiate Release* interaction are not available on slaves since they are returned automatically to their owners court.
+To dismiss or banish a slave, they should be freed first.
+* The *Demand Payment* vanilla interaction is no longer available on slaves since using it on slaves can be considered an exploit.
-* Slaves can be imprisoned without incurring tyranny (and dread).
-Prisoner interactions on the imprisoned slave are not affected by their slave status.
+* Slaves can be imprisoned without incurring tyranny, and can also be released from prison without losing dread.
 * Slaves are less likely to be converted to their owner's faith compared to other courtiers.
-This is mostly to prevent too many slaves to be freed too quickly as a result of the rebalanced impact of slavery doctrines.
+This is mostly to prevent them to be freed too quickly as a result of the rebalanced impact of slavery doctrines.

 ## Compatibility